sumeet6510/sumeet6510/README.md

 - 👋 Hi, I’m @sumeet6510
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning Machine and deep learning
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me 7983591130

 <!---